isangtao/rtxailab/README.md

   * Motion generation (TBD)
   * AI Driven Physics (TBD)
   * Isang Tao i.e. one-person dev team (TBD)
-## Objective
-* The objective is to provide an environment where researchers can easily compare and combine models to develop new innovations quickly.

 **Please see LLM_POC_Overview_1.0.pdf for details**